Industry collaboration

 We helped to develop an industry-wide labeling tool, giving consumers easily accessible, detailed information on a wide range of food, beverage, supplement, household, pet care, personal care and over-the-counter U.S. retail products in a single place, using a consistent digital format.
 SmartLabel launched in 2016, and today it houses ingredient information for more than 80,000 products, including over 1,000 brands from more than 60 different companies.

-In 2015, Clorox became a signatory to the United Nations Global Compact (UNGC), the world’s largest organization that brings companies, NGOs, governments and other stakeholders together to advance the most important sustainability issues in the world as reflected in the organization’s Ten Principles.
-We report our progress against the Ten Principles annually.
+In 2015, Clorox became a signatory to the United Nations Global Compact, the world’s largest organization that brings companies, NGOs, governments and other stakeholders together to advance the most important sustainability issues in the world as reflected in the organization’s Ten Principles.
+We report our progress against the UNGC’s Ten Principles annually.

-Clorox has collaborated with the U.S. Environmental Protection Agency (EPA) for many years to advocate and support its programs including Safer Choice, a voluntary program that brings together stakeholders to advance the use of safer chemicals and promote sustainability in products.
-In 2020, Clorox was the Safer Choice Partner of the Year Award winner for outstanding achievement in the manufacturing of products that are safer for families, pets, workplaces, communities, and the environment.
-We are also a part of the EPA’s Waste Wise program, a multi-stakeholder group focused on reducing waste, and its Smart Way program, which helps companies advance supply chain sustainability by improving freight efficiency.
+Clorox has collaborated with the U.S. Environmental Protection Agency for many years to advocate and support its programs including Safer Choice, a voluntary program that brings together stakeholders to advance the use of safer chemicals and promote sustainability in products.
+Since 2016, Clorox has been named a Safer Choice Partner of the Year six times for outstanding achievement in the manufacturing of products that are safer for families, pets, workplaces, communities, and the environment.
+We also received a special award in 2022 for our efforts in design and implementation of the new Design for the Environment logo, that helps identify antimicrobial products, such as disinfectants and sanitizers, that have been reviewed by the EPA and found to meet both pesticide registration requirements and the agency’s Safer Choice Standard.
+Additionally its Waste Wise program, a multistakeholder group focused on reducing waste, as well as its Smart Way program, help companies advance supply chain sustainability by improving freight efficiency.
+Learn more about Safer Choice and Design for the Environment program disclosures.

 In 2020, we became a founding member of the U.S. Plastics Pact to create a path toward a circular economy for plastic and amplify our IGNITE strategy commitment to reduce plastic waste.
 The U.S. Plastics Pact uses a cross-sector approach and is part of the Ellen MacArthur Foundation’s Plastics Pact network.